 Prevention is as important in healthcare as disease treatment.
 One of the most important parts of preventive medicine is modifying one’s behavior to get rid of unhealthy habits and establish a healthy lifestyle.

-When it comes to most dangerous diseases, identifying them in the early stages can raise the chances of successful treatment significantly.
+When it comes to the most dangerous diseases, identifying them in the early stages can raise the chances of successful treatment significantly.
 This also helps to identify the possibility of any potential worsening of the patient’s state before it happens.

-One of the cases for the importance of machine learning in healthcare is that it can be used to successfully predict some of the most dangerous diseases in at-risk patients.
+One of the cases of the importance of machine learning in healthcare is that it can be used to successfully predict some of the most dangerous diseases in at-risk patients.
 This includes the identification of signs of diabetes (using a Naïve Bayes algorithm), liver and kidney diseases, and oncology.

 One of the most important responsibilities for a physician is to gather a patient’s history properly.
 This can often be challenging, as the patient is not a specialist and doesn’t know which data is relevant to disclose.

 Using machine learning in healthcare management, healthcare professionals can determine the most relevant questions they should ask a patient based on various indicators.
-This will help collect relevant data and, at the same time, get a prediction of the most likely conditions.
+This will help collect relevant clinical data and, at the same time, get a prediction of the most likely conditions.

 While these solutions are effective, they are not as widespread as needed.
-However, healthcare companies already take steps to make them widely available.
+However, healthcare and pharmaceutical companies already take steps to make them widely available.
 For example, in Japan, there is a plan to have 75% of elderly care performed by an AI.

 Surgical procedures require great precision, adaptability to changing circumstances, and a steady approach for an extended period.
-While trained surgeons have all these qualities, one of the opportunities in machine learning for healthcare is for robots to fulfill these tasks.
+While trained surgeons have all these qualities, one of the opportunities in machine learning for health is for robots to fulfill these tasks.

 Right now, robotic surgery can be effectively used as a help for human surgeons.
 Namely, machine learning can be used for better surgery modeling and planning, evaluating the surgeon’s skills, and simplifying surgical tasks like suturing.